 There are at least three good reasons to believe that performing this upgrade would improve our vision.

-First, as a counter-balance the echo-chamber effect of algorithms upon our existing beliefs, attitudes and behaviors.
+First, to counter-balance the echo-chamber effect of algorithms upon our existing beliefs, attitudes and behaviors.

 Second, to help us adapt to the more complex systems we’re now living in.
 In the past, we were able to use our powers of tunnel vision to create highly efficient explanations that worked.
 We built simple models that only paid attention to a small set of information but nonetheless generated a good understanding of what was happening to us and why.
 These tools were created for a more stable, more linear world, when the past was a reliable guide to the future.